How to Create a Food Delivery App In 2026 : A Complete Development Guide

 You can test the ordering flow, see how animations work, and identify confusing elements.
 This testing can save thousands of dollars in development changes later.

-Additionally, you can share the prototypes with stakeholders and team members to test navigation, experience, and screen transitions, and gather feedback to refine elements before finalizing designs for development.
+You can also share the prototypes with your team and decision-makers to test navigation, screen transitions, and gather feedback before finalizing designs for development.

 Phase 3: MVP Development